 Silver Weight: .07234 oz.

 Total Weight: 2.5 grams

 The US minted the 1961 dime with no mint mark and also the 1961 D dime.
-You can find the mint mark on the front side of the coin.
+The mint mark, when present, can be found on the reverse side of the coin.